August Gardening Tips and To-Dos for the Pacific Northwest

 Keep an eye on water needs during hot weather, divide daylilies and other perennials, plan for the first frost and fall harvest, and take advantage of garden centers to add new plants to your collection.

-By being aware of your garden’s needs in August, you’ll be rewarded with a beautiful and bountiful garden that continues to thrive in the following year.
+By being aware of your garden’s needs in August, you’ll be rewarded with a beautiful and bountiful garden that continues to thrive the following year.

-If you have any questions or additional suggestions, feel free to share them in the comments below.
-And be sure to share this blog post link with anyone who may find these gardening tips useful.
+If you have any questions or additional suggestions, please share them in the comments below.
+And be sure to share this blog post link with anyone who may find these gardening tips helpful.

 Until next time,